zfc-zfc/Machine_Vision/README.md

 # Machine-Vision
-These are codes for Machine Vision projects
+These are codes for Machine Vision projects.